 Multiple outfitters offer rappelling for those as young as 8.

-Almost all the New River Gorge National River trails are open to mountain biking and the Arrowhead Trails were designed specifically for single-track mountain biking.
-There are two mountain bike shops in Fayetteville, and both offer rentals, group rides and equipment: New River Bikes and Arrowhead Bike Farm.
+Almost all the New River Gorge National Park trails are open to mountain biking but the Arrowhead Trails were designed specifically for single-track mountain biking.
+Right outside of the National Park near Fayetteville is Wolf Creek Park, a new trail system built for bikers by bikers.
+You can rent or buy mountain bikes from two Fayetteville shops: New River Bikes and Arrowhead Bike Farm.

-Equestrian Adventures offers 2-6 hour horseback riding tours on the trails of the New River Gorge.
+Adventures on the Gorge offers horseback riding tours on the trails of the New River Gorge.

 By far, our favorite way to experience nature is by hiking, and the New River Gorge offers well over 100 miles of well-maintained trails.
 Some of the most challenging trails in the New River Gorge are Kaymoor Miner’s Trail (821 steps), Fayetteville Trail (6.37 miles), and Kaymoor Trail (13.84 miles).